Marketing91

 Example of a Saturated Market

-Because of the Covid-19 pandemic, e-commerce stores like Amazon and Walmart offering grocery items rose to demand in 2019 but the pandemic is still existing in mid-2021 that has led many shop owners to offer online delivery of food items and groceries.
+Because of the Covid-19 pandemic, e-commerce stores like Amazon and Walmart offering grocery items rose to demand in 2019 but the pandemic is still existing in mid-2021 which has led many shop owners to offer online delivery of food items and groceries.

 The market is now flooded with so many online grocery and food delivery options.
 Such explosion of e-commerce stores will sooner or later saturate the e-commerce food and grocery market and then, any new business trying to enter online food or grocery delivery might enter into a saturated market.